Decker School of Nursing Undergraduate Student Handbook

 - Preceptor and mentor of generic nursing students and new nurses

 A Dean's List is compiled at the end of each semester.
-In order to qualify, students must meet the following conditions:
+To qualify, students must meet the following conditions:

-- Student must be taking at least 8 credits with letter grades for the semester
+- Take at least 8 credits with letter grades for the semester

-- No incompletes or missing grades are allowed on a student's transcript when being considered for Dean's List.
+- Have no incompletes or missing grades on their transcript

 The designation "Dean's List" will be placed on the student's official transcript.